vircadia/vircadia-native-core/CONTRIBUTING.md

 Reporting Bugs
 ===
 1. Always update to the latest code on master, we make many merges every day and it is possible the bug has already been fixed!
 2. Search [issues](https://github.com/kasenvr/project-athena/issues) to make sure that somebody has not already reported the same bug.
-[Add](https://github.com/kasenvr/project-athena/issues/new) your report to the issues list!
+3. [Add](https://github.com/kasenvr/project-athena/issues/new) your report to the issues list!

-Requesting a feature
+Requesting a Feature
 ===
 1. Search [issues](https://github.com/kasenvr/project-athena/issues) to make sure that somebody has not already requested the same feature.
-[Add](https://github.com/kasenvr/project-athena/issues/new) your request to the issues list!
+2. [Add](https://github.com/kasenvr/project-athena/issues/new) your request to the issues list!